Sagar Patil

 • The ability to call functions that don't have any parameters.

-I see this as basically a more complicated version of the "set registers, run instruction" model.
+I see this as basically a more complicated version of the "set registers, run command" model.

 In order to simplify the implementation of both sides of this protocol, I decided to go with MessagePack, which is a JSON-like binary format for serializing information.
-Neither throughput nor latency was an important factor for this application, so we prioritized simplicity.
+Neither throughput nor latency (< 10ms is acceptable) was an important factor for this application, so we prioritized simplicity.
 These packets would then be sent over a TCP connection to the rocket.

 This is the protocol "spec":